The Montreal-Nord borough is bordered to the north by the Riviere-des-Prairies where most of the river banks are accessible by foot all year round.

 The borough is one that promotes social diversity through the establishment of condominiums, social housing, retirement homes and rental properties.

-The borough is home to two large employment zones, one along the Industrial Boulevard and one along the Albert-Hudon Boulevards where rents are interesting and where most of the local businesses and job offerings are located.
+The borough is home to two large employment zones, one along the Industrial Boulevard and one along the Albert-Hudon Boulevard where rents are interesting and where most of the local businesses and job offerings are located.

 Montreal North is served by the normal services offered by the STM, the Société de Transport de Montréal as well as by four express buses on four different lines.